HeardLibrary/digital-scholarship/script/jupyter.md

 Jupyter notebooks are excellent when code is relatively linear and the code blocks can be executed sequentially.
 The result of a code block's execution is shown below the cell, so the user can verify that the script is behaving properly before moving on to the next block.

 Jupyter notebooks are less useful when the code involves a lot of functions or looping.
 The cells can include function references or loops, but it is not possible for those structures to span multiple cells.
 Thus Jupyter notebooks can't easily be used to track what's going on within an executed function or with each iteration of a loop.
 In these cases, it's probably better to run the code in an integrated development environment (IDE) that allows for the creation of breakpoints and monitoring of the state of variables as the program runs.
+An example is the Spyder IDE for Python, included in the Anaconda distribution.

 ## Installing